-- 1.5% for members hired between July 1, 2007 and June 30, 2013 - Member hired on or after July 1, 2013: - 1.5% for each year PERS is funded at or above 90%; - 1.5% is reduced by 0.1% for each 2% PERS is funded below 90%; and - 0% whenever the amortization period for PERS is 40 years or more. - Mortality assumptions among contributing members, service retired members and beneficiaries based on PUB-2010 General Amount Weighted Employer Mortality projected to 2021 for males and females projected generationally using MP-2021. - Mortality assumptions among Disabled members are based on PUB-2010 General Amount Weighted Disabled Retiree Mortality table, projected to 2021, set forward one year for both males and females.
+- 3% for members hired prior to July 1, 2007 - 1.5% for members hired between July 1, 2007 and June 30, 2013 - Member hired on or after July 1, 2013: - 1.5% for each year PERS is funded at or above 90%; - 1.5% is reduced by 0.1% for each 2% PERS is funded below 90%; and - 0% whenever the amortization period for PERS is 40 years or more.

+Mortality

-- Mortality assumptions among contingent survivors are based on PUB-2010 General Amount Weighted Contingent Survivor Mortality projected to 2021 with ages set forward one year for males and projected generationally using MP-2021. - Mortality assumptions among Healthy members are based on PUB-2010 General Amount Weighted Healthy Retiree Mortality table projected to 2021, with ages set forward one year and adjusted 104% for males and 103% for females.
+- Mortality assumptions among contributing members, service retired members and beneficiaries based on PUB-2010 General Amount Weighted Employer Mortality projected to 2021 for males and females projected generationally using MP-2021. - Mortality assumptions among Disabled members are based on PUB-2010 General Amount Weighted Disabled Retiree Mortality table, projected to 2021, set forward one year for both males and females. - Mortality assumptions among contingent survivors are based on PUB-2010 General Amount Weighted Contingent Survivor Mortality projected to 2021 with ages set forward one year for males and projected generationally using MP-2021. - Mortality assumptions among Healthy members are based on PUB-2010 General Amount Weighted Healthy Retiree Mortality table projected to 2021, with ages set forward one year and adjusted 104% for males and 103% for females.
 Projected generationally using MP-2021.